JonCooperWorks/harness/README.md

 # Harness - Dual-Authorization Exploit Execution System

 A cryptographically secure system for storing, transporting, approving, and executing sensitive payloads including zero-day exploits and high-risk penetration testing tools.
-Harness enforces **dual-authorization** through cryptographic signatures and encryption, ensuring that exploits cannot be executed without explicit approval from both the principal (firm leadership) and the client (President).
+Harness enforces **dual-authorization** through cryptographic encryption and signatures, ensuring that exploits cannot be executed without explicit approval from both the principal (firm leadership) and the client (President).

 ## Purpose